Quantum Key Distribution with a Negatively Charged Quantum Dot Single-Photon Source: Introduction

-To investigate the performance of quantum key distribution (QKD), we first theoretically analyze single-photon generation from a negatively charged quantum dot driven by resonant excitation and adiabatic rapid passage (ARP).
+In this work, we theoretically investigate the single-photon generation from a negatively charged quantum dot driven by resonant excitation and adiabatic rapid passage (ARP) to investigate the performance of quantum key distribution (QKD).
 Our results show that ARP excitation enables higher source brightness while significantly suppressing multiphoton emission compared to conventional resonant driving.
-Using these improved source characteristics, we evaluate the secure key rate (SKR) achievable in the BB84 protocol without and with infinite decoy states, as well as in the original twin-field QKD (TF-QKD) protocol with infinite decoy states.
-We find that the quantum-dot single-photon source outperforms PDS at short and intermediate transmission distances for both BB84 and TF-QKD under the infinite-decoy assumption.
+Using these improved source characteristics, we evaluate the secure key rate (SKR) achievable in the BB84 protocol without and with decoy states, as well as in the original twin-field QKD (TF-QKD) protocol with decoy states.
+We observe that the SKR value achieved with the quantum-dot single-photon source exceeds the values obtained with PDS at short and intermediate transmission distances for both BB84 and TF-QKD.
 Furthermore, the enhanced brightness and reduced multiphoton contribution provided by ARP lead to a consistent additional improvement in the SKR compared to resonant excitation.
-While previous studies have investigated quantum cryptography using neutral quantum-dot emitters under various excitation schemes ~\cite{ref31}, the present work focuses instead on an adiabatically driven, negatively charged quantum dot embedded in an elliptical micropillar cavity and operating at telecommunication wavelengths ~\cite{ref32, ref33}.
-In addition, embedding the charged quantum dot in an elliptical micropillar cavity relaxes the stringent polarization-filtering requirements typically needed to suppress residual pump light, thereby improving the overall source efficiency ~\cite{ref34}.
+While previous studies have investigated quantum cryptography using neutral quantum-dot emitters under various excitation schemes ~\cite{ref39}, the present work focuses instead on an adiabatically driven, negatively charged quantum dot embedded in an elliptical micropillar cavity and operating at telecommunication wavelengths ~\cite{ref40,ref41}.
+We show that the ellipticity-induced nondegeneracy of orthogonally polarized modes in elliptical pillar-microcavity enables the enhanced emission of the quantum dot into the resonant cavity mode, thereby improving the brightness together with reduced two-photon emission probability.
+It is worthwhile to mention that in TF-QKD, the bit value is encoded through the phase relationship between the vacuum state and the single-photon state.
+Consequently, the implementation of TF-QKD would be unfeasible even with ideal single-photon sources exhibiting a unit probability of single-photon emission, as there exists no relative phase to encode the bit information ~\cite{ref34}.
+However, quantum dot sources enable the generation of the necessary superposition of vacuum and single-photon states by adjusting either the Rabi frequency or the temporal duration of the phase-modulated pumping pulse ~\cite{ref42,ref43,ref44}.